ajit1028/devTinder-web/README.md

 - New Page - See all my connections
 - New Page - See all my connections requests
 - Accept/Reject Connection request
+- Send/Ignore the User card from the feed
+- Sign Up New User
+- E2E testing